blues/notehub-js/src/docs/EventApi.md

   'sortOrder': "'asc'", // String |
   'startDate': 1628631763, // Number | Unix timestamp
   'endDate': 1657894210, // Number | Unix timestamp
+  'dateType': uploaded, // String | Which date to filter on, either 'captured' or 'uploaded'.
+This will apply to the startDate and endDate parameters
   'systemFilesOnly': true, // Boolean |
   'files': _health.qo, data.qo, // String |
   'format': "'json'", // String | Response format (JSON or CSV)